swiftbiosciences/primerclip/README.md

 primer sequences for Swift Biosciences Accel-Amplicon™ panels.
 The motivation for designing an alignment-based primer trimming tool to increase speed.
-Primerclip uses an algorithm based on genomic intervals of the aligned reads rather than the sequence matching approach necessarily used by most trimming tools to trim adapter sequences.
-Trimming based on alignment position allows primerclip to run in significantly less time than sequence-based trim tools, particularly as the size of the targeted panel increases.
+Primerclip uses an algorithm based on genomic intervals of the aligned reads rather than the sequence matching approach used by most trimming tools to trim adapter sequences.
+Trimming based on alignment position allows primerclip to run in less time than sequence-based trim tools, particularly as the size of the targeted panel increases.

 If you have questions or would like additional support, please contact Swift Technical Support at:

-email: TechSupport@swiftbiosci.com
+email: TechSupport@swiftbio.com
 phone: 734 330 2568

 #### Accel-Amplicon Trimming and Analysis Files for each Panel